-Influential US Senator Lindsey Graham is on a tour of the Middle East, visiting Turkey, eastern Syria and Iraq in recent days, as he seeks to shore up US relationships.
+Influential US Senator Lindsey Graham is on a tour of the Middle East, visiting Turkey, eastern Syria, and Iraq in recent days, as he seeks to shore up US relationships.

-The South Carolina Senator, who is outspoken on US foreign policy and a supporter of a strong national defense, has had a close, but sometimes frayed, relationship with US President Donald Trump.
+The South Carolina Senator, who is outspoken on US foreign policy and a supporter of a strong national defense, has had a close but sometimes frayed relationship with US President Donald Trump.
 Graham, who met with US partners in eastern Syria and with the Kurdish autonomous region’s prime minister in Iraq, is well-placed to stabilize US policy in the region.

-A former air force officer, he has served in the Senate since 2003 and chairs a subcommittees dealing with the State Department, army personnel and crime and terrorism.
+A former air force officer, he has served in the Senate since 2003 and chairs a subcommittee dealing with the State Department, army personnel and crime and terrorism.
 The senator, an outspoken supporter of Israel, was last in the region when he visited Jerusalem for the opening of the US Embassy in May.

 He is well-placed to play a key role in US relationships with Iraq, Turkey and the Syrian Democratic Forces (SDF) in eastern Syria.
-In Turkey, Graham and Senator Jeanne Shaheen of Vermont met with Turkish President Recep Tayyip Erdogan, becoming the highest level US delegation to meet the Turkish president since he won reelection as president in June.
+In Turkey, Graham and Senator Jeanne Shaheen of Vermont met with Turkish President Recep Tayyip Erdogan, becoming the highest-level US delegation to meet the Turkish president since he won reelection as president in June.
 Erdogan has secured sweeping new presidential powers but his relationship with the US has been strained due to numerous controversies.

 Several US senators, including Shaheen, have sought to block F-35 aircraft sales to Turkey partly because Ankara is growing closer to Russia.
 Graham and Shaheen discussed Turkey’s detention of US pastor Andrew Brunson.